Invoicing & Payments

 Automatic Status Updates

-When the total payments recorded against an invoice equal or exceed the invoice amount, the invoice status is automatically set to Paid.
+When the total payments recorded against an invoice equal or exceed the invoice amount, the invoice status is automatically set to Completed.
 You do not need to update the status manually.
-If a payment is later deleted and the total drops below the invoice amount, the status automatically reverts so nothing falls through the cracks.
+If a payment is later deleted and the total drops below the invoice amount, a Completed invoice automatically returns to Pending so nothing falls through the cracks.

 Tip: You can record partial payments.
-The invoice will remain in its current status until total payments reach the full amount, at which point it flips to Paid automatically.
+The invoice will remain in its current status until total payments reach the full amount, at which point it is marked Completed automatically.

 Collection Progress

-For projects with a contract value, Belvak displays a collection progress bar showing how much of the contract value has been collected through payments.
-This appears on the project detail drawer and gives you an at-a-glance view of outstanding balances across your portfolio.
-Payment collection also feeds into the Client Health Score, where it accounts for 40% of the overall score.
+Belvak compares payments against invoiced amounts so you can see what has been collected and what is still outstanding.
+The Projects table shows Paid / Invoiced progress, and payment collection also feeds into the Client Health Score, where it accounts for 40% of the overall score.
 To see every invoice raised against a single client in one place, open the client and switch to the Related tab, which lists pending, completed, and overdue invoices side by side with the projects they belong to.

 Payment Currency

 When you select an invoice on the payment form, the currency is automatically set to match the invoice and the field is locked.
 This ensures every payment is recorded in the same currency as its invoice, which keeps the automatic status updates and collection progress calculations accurate.
-The currency chain flows from project to invoice to payment, so all financial records under a project are always in the same currency.
+The currency chain flows from project to invoice to payment, so invoice and payment records under a project stay in the same currency.

 Invoice Row Actions